SeanbenTinaPaul/full-stack-assign-ecom-westride/README.md

 |-------------------------------------|--------|---------------------------|-----------------------------------|
 | `/api/user/order`                   | PATCH    | Update order status        | `{ "orderId": 35, "orderStatus": "Completed" }` |
 | `/api/admin/orders`                 | GET    | Get all orders             | None                              |

+## Acknowledgments

+Special thanks to [Roitai-Dev's ecom-2024] for the initial reference points in:
+- Database schema fundamentals
+- Frontend architecture patterns

+While these elements provided a valuable starting foundation, this project has evolved into its own distinct implementation with unique features, optimizations, and architectural decisions.